Monster Shocks, Gamma-Ray Bursts, and Black Hole Quasi-normal Modes from Neutron-star Collapse: Methods

-Unlike previous MHD simulations in dynamical spacetimes (e.g. \cite{Liu:2008xy,Kiuchi:2014hja,Palenzuela:2015dqa,Ciolfi:2017uak,Most:2019kfe}), our simulation follows the magnetosphere with a high magnetization parameter In particular, the initial ``background'' magnetosphere has $\sigma_{\rm bg}\sim 25$, and its perturbation during the collapse leads to ultra-relativistic motions with Lorentz factors $\gamma\sim 10$.
-Such simulations are challenging in terms of accuracy requirements and numerical stability of the algorithm, especially when MHD is coupled to a dynamically evolved spacetime.
-We have changed the code to improve its robustness (see also \cite{Most:2023sme}), including different primitive recovery schemes \citep{Kastaun:2020uxr,Kalinani:2021ofv}, drift floors \citep{Ressler:2016pmh}, and bounds on $\sigma$ and $\beta= 8\pi P/B^2$ where $P$ is the fluid pressure and $B$ is the magnetic field in fluid rest frame.
+We have changed the code to improve its robustness (see also \citet{Most:2023sme}), including different primitive recovery schemes \citep{Kastaun:2020uxr,Kalinani:2021ofv}, drift floors \citep{Ressler:2016pmh}, and bounds on $\sigma$ and $\beta= 8\pi P/B^2$ where $P$ is the fluid pressure and $B$ is the magnetic field in fluid rest frame.
+Specifically, before black hole formation, we enforce bounds, $10< \sigma < 50$, and $\beta > 0.02$, outside of the star.
+We distinguish between magnetospheric and stellar matter using a passive scalar (see also Ref. \citet{Parfrey:2017nby}).
 Even with all these improvements, we have found that the fourth-order derivative corrector performs poorly in the shock region.
 Since the constraint-transport algorithm prevents us from switching it off selectively, we have disabled it everywhere.
 Thus, the simulation maintains second-order accuracy, different from all previous GRMHD simulations carried out with \texttt{FIL} \citep{Most:2019kfe,Most:2021ytn,Chabanov:2022twz,Most:2023sft,Most:2023sme}.